fastlane/fastlane/README.md

 ## [`fastlane`](https://fastlane.tools) Toolchain

-`fastlane` is designed to make your life easier by bringing together the `fastlane` suite of tools under one roof.
+`fastlane` is designed to make your life easier by bringing together alll `fastlane` tools under one roof.

 - [`deliver`](https://github.com/KrauseFx/deliver): Upload screenshots, metadata and your app to the App Store
 - [`snapshot`](https://github.com/KrauseFx/snapshot): Automate taking localized screenshots of your iOS app on every device